-If all of the above sounds like too much work (and let’s be honest, a full-time team of multiple data scientists would still not be enough to analyse everything possible here) then look in to automated click fraud detection solutions like PPC Protect.
+If all of the above sounds like too much work (and let’s be honest, a full-time team of multiple data scientists would still not be enough to analyze everything possible here) then look into automated click fraud detection solutions like PPC Protect.

 Solutions like PPC Protect allow you to automate the entire click fraud detection process, ensuring that invalid and fraudulent traffic is removed at every stage of your PPC funnel.
 That leaves you safe in the knowledge that every bid you tweak, keyword you add, campaign you create, or ad copy you write is attracting genuine user interest & conversions, not invalid traffic.